ECG Audit Checklist & Training: Cut Placement Errors 82%

 Pillar 1: Standardized Training Program

-Everyone who performs ECGs in our department goes through the same training program—no exceptions.
+Everyone who performs ECGs in our department goes through the same 5-phase program — no exceptions.
 This ensures consistent technique regardless of who records the ECG.

 Phase Duration Focus Completion Criteria